 Claire Anne Taylor grew up in Tasmania's ancient Tarkine rainforest, where she was born into her Father's hands in the family barn.
 Taylor and her five siblings were raised in a quaint bush home, rich with creativity and music.
 During her childhood, the Taylor barn was home to a family of Tasmanian Devils and some say that Taylor developed her unique, raspy singing style from nights spent listening to the devils growling beneath the floorboards.

 Taylor released her critically acclaimed second studio album All The Words in January, 2019.
-Recorded in a cabin in Tasmania's Huon Valley by Chris Townend (Portishead, Silverchair, Tim Finn, Ngaiire), 'All The Words' is a soulful masterpiece.
-Penning songs that are visually rich and emotionally revealing, and delivering them in a soulful, passionate style that reveals both strength and fragility, All The Words, reveals why Claire Anne Taylor is one of the most significant songwriters of her time.
+Recorded in a cabin in Tasmania's Huon Valley by Chris Townend (Portishead, Silverchair, Tim Finn), All The Words is a soulful masterpiece with Rhythms Magazine revealing ‘rarely has such a warm soul been captured on record’.